PoXel6/PoXel6/README.md

   <img height=400 width=700 src="./assets/hello-there-gradient.png" alt="hello there picture with a beautiful gradient created by me." />
 </p>

-My favorite hobby is reading random people's GitHub README, but <br> I also like to listen to bad music, do some graphics and play games. and <br>
+My favorite hobby is reading random people's GitHub README.
-when I'm not wasting my time, I code and a little bit of math.

 # I don't know how it works.